 Emory shall use the emergency notification system to provide instructions or information during and after a situation where student, faculty or staff’s health and safety may be at risk due to a natural disaster, criminal activity, severe weather or other threats.
 Emory may also use components of the system to notify, recall, and provide guidance to faculty and staff members responding to or managing the event.

-The university’s Emergency Operation Center also has the capacity to launch the emergency notification system.
-The Office of Critical Event Preparedness and Response (CEPAR) and University Communications will distribute additional notifications as an incident progresses through one or more of the available communications systems (including but not limited to: cellular text messaging, the use of web and cable banners, social media, and mass e-mail notifications to the Emory Community).
+The Office of Critical Event Preparedness and Response (CEPAR) and the university’s Emergency Operation Center also have the authority and the capacity to launch the emergency notification system.
+Designated Healthcare Leaders have the authority and capacity to launch emergency notifications within the individual Healthcare campuses.
+The Office of Critical Event Preparedness and Response and Emory’s Office of Communications and Public Affairs distribute additional notifications as an incident progresses through one or more of the available communications systems (including but not limited to: cellular text messaging, the use of web and cable banners, social media, and mass e-mail notifications to the Emory Community).

-- Incidents and/or events that impact the Emory community may necessitate the emergent notification of students, faculty and staff.
+- Incidents and/or events that impact the Emory community may necessitate the emergent notification of students, faculty and

-The emergency systems are tested on a monthly basis to ensure that the systems are functioning.
-The systems tested include: warning sirens; mass notification system; Twitter; Web banners; and cable banner.
+The CEPAR Office is responsible for testing the emergency notification systems monthly to ensure that the systems are functioning.
+The systems tested include: warning sirens; text messaging system; mass e-mail; LiveSafe safety app messaging; Twitter; Web banners, and cable banner.
 The results of the tests are documented and maintained in a database, so that corrective action(s) can be monitored and tracked.

-Warning Sirens Testing
+Warning Sirens Testing:

 Functionality of the warning sirens are monitored in the following manner:

-- The system monitor is checked by the EPD dispatcher every shift to ensure that all sirens show operational status.
+- The University system monitor is checked by the EPD dispatcher every shift to ensure that all sirens show operational status.